shatgupt/runmycode-ext/README.md

 5. Clicking that button will open a runner where you can input any command line args and then press the big orange `Run` button to run the code on the page.
 6. You can also edit the code in Github or Gitlab page and make it run through the same `Run` button as above.

+## Supported Websites
+1. Github
+2. Gitlab

 ## Supported Languages
+Language is detected based on the file extension.
+So for executing Python3 code, you will need py3 extension.
 1. Nodejs 6
 2. Python 2
 3. Python 3